 The objective of this Record Retention Policy (“Policy”) is to ensure that Lesley University complies with all applicable laws and regulations governing the management, retention, and destruction of the university’s records.
 Because the university does not have a centralized records management function, each department is responsible for the retention and disposal of the records it generates.

-In certain cases, as described below, it is a crime to destroy records.
+In certain cases, it is a crime to destroy records.

 For purposes of this Policy, the term “record” refers to any recorded information, wherever such information is or may be stored, that has been created by or for the university, or received by the university in connection with the transaction of the university’s business that is in any format (including, without limitation, paper, electronic, and audiovisual materials).